 There is an additional program that can deal with existing capacity issues.
-The program is the bridge toll program known as RM 2.
-This funding source is particularly important for roadway projects that directly support Solano CTP Transit and Rideshare Element projects, such as arterial roadways that connect transit centers to the freeway system and the extension of regional express lanes.
+The program is the bridge toll

+Solano CTP Transit and Rideshare Element projects, such as arterial roadways that connect transit centers to the freeway system and the extension of regional express lanes.